zhangou888/OZweb/content/blog/2022-03-01-the-evolution-story-of-my-website/index.markdown

 # My website story

-If you see this blog, congratulations👏, you've already found my website.
+If you are reading this blog, congratulations👏, you've already found my website.
 So, you don't need to continue reading this blog 😄.

-Let me give you a little bit back-scene story of my website building history.
+Let me give you some back-scene stories of my website building history.
-I've always wanted to have my personal website so that I could have a place to chat and to record my life.
+I've always wanted to have my personal website so that I could have a place to chat and record my life.

 My first website was built back to my graduate school era (2011).
 It was completely built by `html` through **Dreamweaver**, with some `css` style helps from my friend.
 The website content is static and has no dynamic data exchanging feature at all.
 The site is simply a showcase to my studies and works.

-Luckily, this simple `html` website, to some extent, helped me land my first job in US.
-Back to the old days, building a website required huge amount of time to carve details in style (e.g., `css`), and micro-monitoring the html parameters.
-It is hard to build and hard to maintain a website like that.
-The site was built and hosted on the school's platform.
+I hope maybe the recruiters and my future employers could know me more through my website.
+Luckily, this simple `html` website, to some extent, helped me land my **first job** in US.

+Back to the old days, building a website required a huge amount of time to carve details in fonts, colors, and styles (e.g., `css`).
+Developers also need to tune in and monitor tons of `html` parameters.
+Building a website is an exhausting and time-consuming process.
+What's more, website maintainance makes the website-build job even harder.
+My first site was built and hosted on the school's platform.
 Unfortunately, soon after my graduation, it is expired and could never be retrieved.

 Many years later, I happened to learn `rmarkdown` and its R-package from 2019 RStudio conference.
 Later on, I found a new R package-`blogdown` developed by the same developer who developed `rmarkdown`.
 Being a long-time R-user, I surprisingly see it provides a tool for R-Users to build a website in R. **Amazing!!** Meanwhile, the connection between `git` and `RStudio` makes website building much easier and smoother.
 No `Dreamweaver` and `FTP` are needed.
 Just simply using [RStudio](www.rstudio.com) and [github](www.github.com), anyone can build his own site.

 When I saw it, I got excited.
 I immediately took in action.
 After many nights hard works and debugging, I finally built up my first `blogdown` website.The first version of my website was built through `blogdown` with easy theme-`hugo-lithium`.

-The [site](https://ouzhang.netlify.app) adapted theme directly from Yihui Xie's **Blogdown** book.
+The [site](https://ouzhang.netlify.app) adapted a simple theme directly from Yihui Xie's **Blogdown** book.

 <div class="figure" style="text-align: center">
 <img src="img/first_webpage.jpg" alt="1st website look" width="80%" />
 <p class="caption">Figure 1: 1st website look</p>
 </div>

-As you can see from the picture, it contains a simple layout with some minimum functions. it's a good start but a professional website shouldn't look like that.
-There must be a better theme to suit my needs-**professional and fancy**.
+As you can see from the picture, it contains a simple layout with some minimum website functions. it's a good starting point but a professional website shouldn't look like that.
+There must be better themes to suit my needs-**professional and fancy**.

-Therefore, after some researches and googlings, I found this theme-`Hugo-academic` (see below).
+Therefore, after some researches and googles, I found this theme-`Hugo-academic` (see below).

 <div class="figure" style="text-align: center">
 <img src="img/hugo-academic.jpg" alt="Hugo Academic Template" width="80%" />